-1) Our flooring is permeable and when combined with an aggregate base provides superior drainage vastly reducing the amount of wasted bedding material.
+1) Our flooring is permeable, unlike rubber stall mats, and when combined with an aggregate base provides superior drainage vastly reducing the amount of wasted bedding material.
 Studies have shown that Groundmaster can actually reduce bedding costs by up to 20%.
 In a short time, the flooring pays for itself not to mention the time it will save you.

 3) It is lightweight.
 Installation is easy because unlike rubber matting this eco-friendly product is made with partially recycled HDPE.
 A typical 12×12 floor will weigh less than 100 pounds.

 4) It is easy to sanitize.
 Many products today are made with HDPE because it is chemical resistant (Think Rubbermaid®) which means it is easy to clean.
 Simply spray down the flooring with your choice of disinfectant.
 We recommend Tektrol because it is used in many veterinary facilities to discourage the spread of disease.
 Because Groundmaster is permeable the soil beneath is also disinfected and because of its design, the soil can breathe which discourages the growth of bacteria that thrive in low oxygen environments.

 5) It is safe.
 The surface of our flooring is designed to lock into the aggregate base providing a non-slip surface to add your bedding too.

 6) It is natural.
 Our flooring is flexible so when it is installed properly with a good base it provides the same amount of cushion and give that a horse would naturally live on outdoors, while also stabilizing the soil beneath which remains perfectly level.
 Your horse’s back feet and joints will be much healthier if they are not standing on an uneven surface.